ScottLogic/blog/_posts/2025-10-13-tracking-the-carbon-footprint-of-content.md

 - Smarter web design to optimise websites so users find information quickly.
 - Strategic deployment of CDNs to reduce energy use by minimising the physical distance data travels.
 - Selecting CDN providers with strong environmental policies and a commitment to renewable energy
+- Comprehensive data audit: organisations are often unaware of the existence of dark data but bringing it to the surface can considerably free up storage
 - Regular media cleanup: films, videos and photos accumulate quickly and take up storage
 - Unsubscribing from unwanted emails as each email has a carbon footprint ([3kg CO2e per year per person, or 12 million tonnes CO2e globally](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf))